 - What do you value the most in your life?

-- If you could pass on a piece of wisdom to the whole world that you have learned in your life to date, what would it be?
+- What would it be if you could pass on a piece of wisdom to the whole world that you have learned in your life to date?

 - Create your Goals